trillek-team/trillek-computer/devices/TDA.md

     7 | ........
 ```

-If the start scanline is less that the end scanline, disables the cursor.
+If the start scanline is great that the end scanline, disables the cursor.
 After a reset or power on, D register is 0, so the cursor is disabled.

 To control on what column/row is the cursor, on E register is stored the row and